This cross-post was written in October, but delayed until my Favorites series ended yesterday, so that the schedule wouldn't be too cluttered.

 During my break, I had other distractions but was also meditating on some of the changes occurring at Fandor, where there has been more of a focus on shorter length, more extensive text, and different cuts for Facebook and Vimeo (I created a short Facebook "teaser" version for this video as well, but ultimately it wasn't used - maybe I'll be able to share it at a later date).

-Here is part of my intro on Fandor Keyframe:
+Here is my intro on Fandor Keyframe:

-Tomorrow, Nate Parker’s long-awaited The Birth of a Nation will be released in the United States.
-Surprisingly, the story of Nat Turner—the slave who led a violent rebellion in Virginia that struck fear into the hearts of the South’s plantation elite—has seldom been told on the screen before.
-William Styron’s Pulitzer Prize-winning novel The Confessions of Nat Turner (1967) was slated for a film adaptation in the early seventies, to be directed by Norman Jewison, but was scrapped due to controversy.
-Styron’s book offended many African-Americans who felt that he had transformed a black icon beyond recognition, inventing a lustful desire for a white teenager and voicing bitter, racist second thoughts as Turner sits in his jail cell. ...
-(Read the rest)I look forward to sharing more work on Fandor in coming months, as well as on my personal YouTube/Vimeo channels.
-In fact I have another video waiting in the wings that was created even before this one, a formal-political analysis of an Ousmane Sembene movie which I’m very proud of - it will debut next week.
-And I’m going to be resuming work on the Citizen Kane series as well as resuming some of my stalled YouTube series.
-With the Favorites finished, a lot of new work is coming soon, and much of it will be video-based.
+Next week, Nate Parker's long-awaited THE BIRTH OF A NATION will be released in the United States.
+Surprisingly, the story of Nat Turner - the slave who led a violent rebellion in Virginia that struck fear into the hearts of the South's plantation elite - has seldom been told on the screen before.
+William Styron's Pulitzer Prize-winning novel THE CONFESSIONS OF NAT TURNER (1967) was slated for a film adaptation in the early seventies, to be directed by Norman Jewison, but was scrapped due to controversy.
+Styron's book offended many African-Americans who felt that he had transformed a black icon beyond recognition, inventing a lustful desire for a white teenager and voicing bitter, racist second thoughts as Turner sits in his jail cell.

 2 comments: